sloppyjuicy/office-developer-client-docs.fr-FR/docs/visio/runaddon-function.md

 ## <a name="example-1"></a>Exemple 1

-RUNADDON ("Calendar. exe")
+RUNADDON(« Calendar.exe »)

-Lance un module complémentaire appelé Calendar. exe.
+Lance un module Calendar.exe.

 ## <a name="example-2"></a>Exemple 2